coderonline/vim-karlmarks/README.md

 ## Configure optional and additional marks

 Here comes some inspiration for additional marks you could enable.
-Some are potentially disturbing and were for that reason not pre-configured:
+Some are potentially disturbing and are not pre-configured for that reason:

     let g:karlmarks  =   '"'  " position in buffer when left
     let g:karlmarks .=  '{}'  " start/end paragraph